Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Conclusions

 Using a semi-analytic Markov model to analyze intracellular cargo transport by teams of finite motors, we prove that the motors orient themselves according to \textit{unique steady state distributions} irrespective of the initial orientation.
 It demonstrates the robustness of the intracellular transport mechanism.
 Analyzing how the distribution is impacted by external factors reveals interesting coordination mechanisms.
-For a team of multiple Kinesin-I motors at reduced ATP concentrations, more motors prefer to remain attached to the microtubule.
+For a team of multiple Kinesin-I motors at reduced ATP concentrations, higher number of motors prefer to remain attached to the microtubule during the course of cargo transport.
 This contributes to enhanced ensemble run-length despite despite reduced velocitiy.
-Furthermore, an increase in hindering load force on the cargo is tackled by \textit{'clustering'} together.
+Furthermore, an increase in hindering load force on the cargo is tackled by the motors \textit{'clustering'} together.
 However, at very high load forces the motors abandon clustering and adopt configurations that prefer anchoring the cargo and immediate cargo translocation once the large loading event has subsided.
 Our approach provides unique insights into the team behaviors of molecular motors, with the analytical approach suitable to study transport mechanisms adapted by teams of other motors, such as dynein, myosin or even heterologous ensembles.